-It might be comforting to think that in a land torn apart by years of Brexit and a 10-year Tory rule, the royal family somehow offers unity – as though its position is apolitical and mourning Prince Philip’s death together will heal our divides.
-But this is a carefully constructed illusion we’ve been brainwashed our whole lives into believing.
+It might be comforting to think that in a land torn apart by years of Brexit and a decade of Tory rule, the royal family somehow offers unity – as though its position is apolitical and mourning Prince Philip’s death together will heal our divides.
+But this is a carefully constructed illusion used to brainwash the masses.
 The sheer existence of the royal family upholds a vastly unequal, hierarchical society in which the monarchy sits right at the top, gobbling up taxpayers’ money.
 Unfortunately Prince Philip’s death has shown just how much British society is in bondage to this illusion and that we won’t be any closer to a republic if we keep up this performance.

 “This isn’t the time to have that conversation”, royalists will often say.
 “Don’t politicise it.”
 Well… let me know when the right time comes because I’ll still be here, banging the same old drum.